 - Fresh Lemon Juice - I recommend using fresh lemon juice over a store-bought bottled variety.
 The flavor never seems quite right when I use the bottle, but either will work for this recipe if you don’t have a fresh lemon on hand.

-Did you make this recipe?
-If so, please leave a star rating on the recipe card below.
+Did you try this healthy mayonnaise recipe?
+If so, please leave a star ⭐ rating and your comments in the recipe card below.
 Then snap a photo and tag us on social media @homesteadingfamily so we can see!

 Equipment